If you have struggled with overcoming codependency, the following phrases might resonate with you…

 5) Let go of control:

-Dr. Menije is a licensed psychologist in private practice in Los Angeles, CA. When she works with her clients individually or as couples, the goal is to help you break free from the vicious cycle of anxiety and judgment and instead build a true sense of trust in yourself.
-The practice is currently accepting new clients and offers online therapy.
+Dr. Menije is a licensed psychologist in private practice in Los Angeles, CA. When she works with her clients for individual therapy or for couples therapy, the goal is to help you break free from the vicious cycle of anxiety and judgment and instead build a true sense of trust in yourself.
+The practice is currently accepting new clients and offers online therapy in California.